Asynchronous Opinion Dynamics in Social Networks: Conclusion

 \section{Conclusion}

-In this paper we present the first analysis of the convergence time of asynchronous Hegselmann-Krause opinion dynamics on arbitrary social networks.
-As our main result, we derive an upper bound of $\Oh(n |E|^2 \left(\eps/\delta \right)^2)$ expected random activations until a $\delta$-stable state is reached.
+In this paper, we present the first analysis of the convergence time of asynchronous Hegselmann-Krause opinion dynamics on arbitrary social networks.
+As our main result, we derive an upper bound of $\Oh(n \abs{E}\Phi(S_0)/\delta^2 ) \leq \Oh(n \abs{E}^2 \left(\eps/\delta \right)^2)$ expected random activations until a $\delta$-stable state is reached.
 This bound significantly improves over the state-of-the-art upper bound for the special case with a given complete social network.
-Moreover, our simulation results on one dimensional instances with a path graph or a dumbbell graph as social network indicate that our theoretical upper bound is tight for these instances.
-Our theoretical lower bound on the expected convergence time is the first proven non-trivial lower bound for asynchronous opinion updates.
-A challenging open problem is to improve this lower bound so that it matches our proven upper bound.
-As the experimental results suggest, this might be possible.
-However, proving lower bounds for the asynchronous setting seems to be much more involved compared to the analysis of synchronous opinion dynamics as the specific order of agent activations determines which of the possibly many $\delta$-stable states with possibly very different potential function values is reached.
+Moreover, our simulation results on one-dimensional instances with a path graph or a dumbbell graph as the social network indicate that our theoretical upper bound is tight for these instances.
+For the dumbbell graph, this is not only underlined by our simulations but also proven by presenting a matching lower bound with respect to the number of agents.
+This theoretical lower bound on the expected convergence time is the first proven non-trivial lower bound for asynchronous opinion updates.
+A challenging open problem is to improve this lower bound by finding a graph class with $\Phi(S_0) \in \Omega(n^2\eps^2)$ with expected convergence time in $\Omega(n^5)$.

 It might be possible to prove better bounds for specific social network topologies.
-Regarding this, it would be interesting to consider social networks that have similar features as real-world social networks.
+Regarding this, it would be interesting to consider social networks that have similar features to real-world social networks.
 Moreover, another direction for future work is to consider social networks with directed and possibly weighted edges.
-This would more closely mimic the structure of real-world neighborhood influences and it would allow to study asymmetric influence settings found in online social networks like Twitter.
+This would more closely mimic the structure of real-world neighborhood influences, allowing us to study asymmetric influence settings found in online social networks like Twitter.
 Another promising extension would be to incorporate the influence of external factors like publicity campaigns.